For Investors

 Standard competitive analysis frameworks describe markets in relative equilibrium: many players, comparable offerings, gradual differences in price and quality.
 What happens in a maturing B2B market is entirely different — and significantly harder to analyze.
 When an industry enters a consolidation phase, the traditional strengths-and-weaknesses matrix stops being sufficient.

 This article describes a method for competitive analysis in a market that is actively consolidating — where the strategic window is measured in months, not years.
-The case study is the aquaculture software market (Atlantic salmon farming) — one of the fastest-consolidating niche B2B markets in 2026.
+The case study is the aquaculture software market (Atlantic salmon farming) — one of the fastest-consolidating niche B2B markets in 2026, and one where the strategic prize is increasingly the compliance and interoperability layer rather than another standalone platform.

 Why Consolidation Changes the Rules